meemknight/ourCraft/hardertodos.md

 # program

-todo also cleanup stuff at exit but not unnecessary stuff, like the serever should try to save stuff at exit.
+todo also cleanup stuff at exit but not unnecessary stuff, like the serever should try to save stuff at exit. todo idea: a counter to know if I have transparent geometry in this chunk, so that means cache how many transparent blocks are there to not bake if not necessary